 Time is a very important factor in launching a new and innovative project.
 As usual, the first is the one who creams money off the top.

-Compared to developing a fully-featured product that can easily last more than one year, an average Minimum Viable Product development takes up to 6 months.
-Plus, you will obviously have a clear advantage among others since you’ll be the first one on the market to present your idea.
+Compared to developing a fully-featured product that can easily last more than one year, an average MVP development now takes 3-4 months, thanks to modern no-code tools and cloud infrastructure.
+Plus, you will obviously have a clear advantage over others since you’ll be the first one on the market to present your idea.

-First, developing a Minimum Viable Product (MVP) involves fewer features.
+First, developing an MVP involves fewer features.
 Therefore it is much quicker to build than a fully-fledged product.
-As a result, starting with a Minimum Viable Product software saves you half of a fortune.
+As a result, starting your software with an MVP saves you half of a fortune.

 Attracts early adopters